snotskie/ttrpg/site/src/monstrosities.md

 ## Monstrous Abilities

-Monstrosities have the same evergreen Abilities as other characters.
+Monstrosities have the same evergreen Abilities as other characters, as well as the Capture Ability.

+**Capture:** When you gain advantage movement, if your value on the number line is equal to or greater than half the sum of a foe's Stat dice sizes, you may move backward on the number line that amount (rounding up).
+If you do, you non-lethally remove that foe from the Endeavor and advance toward your objectives.
+Then, the round immediately ends.

 You may also give your Monstrosities any of the following Monstrous Abilities or create your own.
 These Abilities are listed in a rough order from "weakest" to "strongest."